Gluten Free Potsticker recipe

 I consulted a few recipes and came up with this.
 The dough is a combination of a few recipes but was workable.
 I particularly like the filling which I created on my own.
 A very long time ago, I took a Chinese cooking class.
 I still remember what I learned about making wontons, including stirring in one direction and then the other.
 This helps to bind the meat so it stays together.

-I would have taken more pics but my hands were messy.
 After they were cooked, my kids basically devoured about half of them, including the extra meat which I had used to make into mini meatballs.
 I ate mine with San-J gluten-free low-sodium tamari soy sauce with a few drops of chili oil; for soy-free, use coconut aminos.
 Yes, I was in heaven!

 Gluten-Free Asian Potstickers

-Yield: 24 – 26 Pot Stickers
+Yield: 24 – 26 Potstickers

 Filling:

-• 1 pound ground chicken, turkey, or pork
+• 1 pound ground chicken, turkey, or pork (you might not need a full pound so if you have a little less, that’s fine)

 • 1 tablespoon sesame oil

-• 2 scallions, diced
+• 2 scallions, white and some green, finely diced

 • 2 garlic cloves, minced